Cats are susceptible to developing acne just as us humans. Here is what you need to know if you start noticing stubborn pimples that won’t go away.

 Can feline acne be prevented?

-Even though the causes underlying cat acne are still unclear, there are a few steps you can take to reduce the risk.
-Changing to steel or ceramic bowls for your cat’s food and water may help.
-Regular cat grooming is important as well, and helps to detect any problems early on.
+Even though the causes leading to cat acne are still unclear, there are a few steps you can take to reduce the risk.
+Changing to steel or ceramic bowls for your cat’s food and water is often hailed as the easy and effective way to prevent acne from developing.
+Regular cat grooming is important as well as it helps avoid many skin problems.

-Next, find out more about some of the most common cat skin problems in our handy guide – full of top tips on keeping your feline’s skin healthy.
+Although cat acne will often go away with improved hygiene, it is still important to keep an eye on the symptoms and get in touch with the vet if you struggle to manage it on your own.
+Next, find out more about some of the most common cat skin problems in our handy guide with top tips on keeping your feline’s skin healthy.